kprobst-fhooe/MID-special-topics/README.md

 # HCI Papers Best Of 🏆

 A collection of essential papers and books on diverse topics in Human-Computer Interaction (HCI), specifically in the scope of interaction techniques and input technologies.
+Papers are mainly taken from representative conferences such as:

+- International Conference on Human Factors in Computing Systems (CHI)
+- International Conference on Human-Computer Interaction with Mobile Devices and Services (MobileHCI)
+- International Conference on Interactive Surfaces and Spaces (ISS)
+- International Symposium on User Interface Software and Technology (UIST)
+- International Conference on Designing Interactive Systems (DIS)
+- International Conference on Tangible, Embedded, and Embodied Interaction (TEI)

 ***